What Is a Bachelor of Science in Exercise Science With an Emphasis in Sports Performance Degree?

-Enjoy an active learning environment while you earn your Bachelor of Science in exercise and sports science degree on GCU’s vibrant, friendly campus.
+Enjoy an active learning environment while you earn your bachelor’s degree in exercise science on GCU’s vibrant, friendly campus.
 Acquire a solid academic foundation in science as you examine the many connections that contribute to overall health and wellness.
-Learn the essentials of anatomy & physiology, proper exercise technique, the positive effects of exercise, behavior change, kinesiology, exercise physiology, motor learning, corrective exercise, and understand how to effectively communicate these principles to your future athletes and clients.
-Some of the core program courses include the following:
+Learn the essentials of anatomy and physiology, proper exercise technique, the positive effects of exercise, behavior change, kinesiology, exercise physiology, motor learning, corrective exercise, and understand how to effectively communicate these principles to your future athletes and clients.
+Some of the core sports science program courses include the following: